Cultivating Allies

 - Encourage parents to become involved in an upcoming class project or activity.
 Have a sign-up sheet available.
 (It helps to be specific in what you need.)

-- Ask for parent e-mail addresses and keep them up-to-date with a mailing or newsletter
+- Ask for parent e-mail addresses and keep them up-to-date with a mailing or newsletter.

 - If parents have ties to the Francophone community, find out if they would be willing to share their experiences with the class.
-(See “Bonjour Letter” response sheet.)
+(See the “Bonjour Letter” response sheet.)

 - Provide brochures on why the study of French is valuable.
-Several of these are located in the “Parents” section, for example “With French, YOU can,” and “10 Reasons to Study French.”
-You can also procure similar brochures from the AATF national organization: http://www.frenchteachers.org/.
+Several of these are located in this “Making Allies of Parents” section, for example With French, YOU Can... and 10 Reasons to Study French.
+You can also procure similar brochures from the AATF national organization: https://www.frenchteachers.org/.

-End of year
+End of Year

-- Distribute an “End-of-Year Letter” to summarize your students’ accomplishments and activities and to suggest French-related summer activities.
+- Distribute an End-of-Year Letter to summarize your students’ accomplishments and activities and to suggest French-related summer activities.

-- Distribute a “Year-End Parent Survey” from which you will get feedback.
+- Distribute a Year-End Parent Survey from which you will get feedback.

 General